 A neurological physiotherapist is a physiotherapist who treats people with neurological conditions.
-At TherapyMatters we are highly specialist neurological physiotherapists and occupational therapists as we have specialist post-graduate training that enables more effective and skilled interventions with our patients.
+At TherapyMatters we are highly specialist neurological physiotherapists, as we have specialist post-graduate training that enables more effective and skilled interventions with our patients.

 Neurological Physiotherapists will often use musculoskeletal techniques as well as their specialist facilitation techniques to provide the patient with the experience of improved movement, posture, balance and control – helping them to function more successfully.
 This is different from other ‘musculo-skeletal or sports physiotherapists’ who work with patients with more muscular sprains, painful backs, whiplash etc but who are not specialists in neurological conditions.

-In order to make the best functional improvements the patient with a neurological condition should always be seen by a specialist neurological chartered physiotherapist and / or Occupational therapist
+In order to make the best functional improvements the patient with a neurological condition should always be seen by a specialist neurological chartered physiotherapist.

 - What happens during the initial assessment?
 What should I wear?